k2view-academy/K2View-Academy/academy/Training_Level_1/07_jobs_and_batch_services/02_jobs_and_batches_flow.md

 **Step 3.**

-Delete or rename the list_entities.txt file in the Fabric Home direcory.
+Delete or rename the list_entities.txt file in the Fabric Home directory.

 Which command must be run to resume the Job?

-What is the status of the Job in the table displayed after running the command?
+What is the Job's status in the table after the command is run?

 **Step 4.**